-English: using the Power of Reading scheme, we will be enjoying a book called Varjak Paw which will provide opportunities to write diaries, play scripts, newspaper reports and explanations.
+English: using the Power of Reading scheme, we will be enjoying a new book called Fizzlebert Stump: The Boy Who Ran Away From The Circus (And Joined The Library) by AF Harrold which - as the title suggests - is very humorous and entertaining!
+The novel will provide opportunities to write diaries, letters and character descriptions.

 Spelling - Spelling lists will no longer be sent home, but are available on this web page.
 Instead, we will have a class focus spelling pattern each week.
 It would be extremely helpful if you could practice words relating to this spelling pattern with your child at home.

-Week 1- word beginning de, re, pre and non
+Week 1- word beginning with bi, tele, super and sub

-Week 5 - words which end in tion and ation
+Week 5 - words which end in ship or hood

 Maths - it would be hugely beneficial if you could encourage your child to practise their times tables all of the way up to 12 x 12 at home.
 Not only will this help them with the new end of Year 4 times tables test but will also really help with the Years 5 and 6 maths curriculum.

-Home Learning Challenges - the first set of HLC are due back into school on Monday 10th December.
+Home Learning Challenges - the second set of HLC will be sent home by Friday 11th January and are due back into school by Tuesday 26th March.
 I am really looking forward to seeing what the children have been learning, cooking and creating at home.